 Implementation updates

-Communities can use a wide variety of policy tools to incentivize or require the Energy and Zero Carbon Step Code.
+Communities can use a wide variety of policy tools to incentivize or require the Upper Steps of the BC Energy Step Code and Zero Carbon Step Code.
 On this page, we’re outlining how local governments are putting the standard to work.

 Local adoption of the Zero Carbon Step Code

-So far, 29 local governments reference the Zero Carbon Step Code for new construction.
-These jurisdictions represent a wide range of climate zones and population sizes throughout B.C.’s south coast, Vancouver Island, and Okanagan regions.
+So far, 33 local governments and First Nations reference the Zero Carbon Step Code for new construction.
+These jurisdictions represent a wide range of climate zones and population sizes throughout B.C.

 These include: